Modular invariance groups and defect McKay-Thompson series: TDLs from monstralizers

 \section{TDLs from monstralizers}

 The term ``monstralizer pair'' is due to Norton \cite{norton_anatomy_1998}, who used it to describe subgroups of $\mc M$ which mutually centralize one another.
-In \cite{bae_conformal_2021}, Bae et al. used Norton's monstralizer pairs as a clue to construct decompositions of the stress tensor of the monster CFT in terms of smaller RCFTs whose symmetry groups are those subgroups of $\mc M$ appearing in the monstralizer pair.
-This definition may be thought of as the ``VOA uplift'' of the group theoretic definition of monstralizers.
-More precisely, if $T(z)$ is the stress tensor of the monster CFT, and CFTs $\mc A$ and $\mc B$ have symmetry groups which mutually centralize one another in $\mc M$, and stress tensors $t^{(\mc A)}(z)$ and $t^{(\mc B)}(z)$ satisfying

-then $\mc A$ and $\mc B$ may be said to form a ``monstralizer pair at the level of CFTs,'' and the Virasoro primaries of $\vn$ may be organized into sets of primaries with respect to $t^{(\mc A)}$ or $t^{(\mc B)}$ individually.
-This in turn implies that the partition function of $\vn$ may be decomposed as
+In \cite{bae_conformal_2021}, Bae et al. used Norton's monstralizer pairs as a clue to construct decompositions of the stress tensor of the monster CFT in terms of commuting conformal vectors for chiral subalgebras of $\vn$ whose symmetry groups are those subgroups of $\mc M$ appearing in the monstralizer pair.
+This definition may be thought of as the ``VOA uplift'' of the group-theoretic definition of monstralizers.
+More precisely: say the monster module $\vn$ has subVOA (chiral subalgebra) $\mc A$ with commutant $\mc B$, the outer automorphism groups of which form a monstralizing pair of subgroups in the sense of Norton.
+This implies that the partition function of $\vn$ may be decomposed as